August 1922

 Harnett (2002), pg 134; Hopkinson (1988), pg 152-153; O’Callaghan (2018), pg 111

-Ulster Special Constable Samuel Hayes was in the Britannic public bar on the Newtonards Rd. in Belfast when a man being pursued by gunmen took refuge in the bar - the gunmen shot two customers one being S/Con Hayes and he later died from his wounds.
+Ulster Special Constable Samuel Hayes was in the Britannic public bar on the Newtonards Road in Belfast when a man being pursued by gunmen took refuge in the bar - the gunmen shot two customers one being S/Con Hayes.
+He later died from his wounds.

 Abbott (2000), pg 297; Parkinson (2004), pg 301